Cruncher is the pseudonym of an actuary working in London with experience in insurance, pensions and investments.

 There are a number of different scenarios where you can commute pension to get cash instead.

-Commutation at Retirement (aka Pension Commencement Lump Sum)
+Commutation at Retirement (or, Pension Commencement Lump Sum)

 If you have paid into a pension scheme your whole life, you might feel hard done by if you die young and don't see the benefit.
 Because of that a lot of schemes allow members who are very seriously ill (usually not expected to live more than a year) to take their benefits as a lump sum payment.
 There will be special terms for this which may or may not be the same as the terms for taking cash at retirement.